Current Signature Projects

 2020 Global Brazil Conference

-The fifth annual Global Brazil Conference will be held on February 27 and 28, 2020 at Duke University.
+The sixth annual Global Brazil Conference will be held on February 27 and 28, 2020 at Duke University.

 Angola-Brazil Encounter: Music and Movement Connections